UMMS-Biocore/bootcamp/session8/session8.md

 Before normalization dimensionality reduction is necessary to form preliminary clusters.
 These clusters are used to normalize internal to a cluster before normalizing across clusters.
 First we can subset the genes, and then use these feature selected genes for dimension reduction.

 We use the method of Principal Component Analysis (PCA) reduce the dimensionality of the dataset.
-We use the first 10 principal components.

 ```
 gene_subset <- subset_genes(ex_sc, method = "PCA", threshold = 1, minCells = 30, nComp = 10, cutoff = 0.85)